Skau/BigButlerBattle/README.md

 ## How to play
 The game is designed for controllers but works with a keyboard as well.
 Keyboard can only be player 1 and all other players must use controllers (player 1 can aswell and the first controller will always be player 1).
  - The left joystick / ad rotates the skateboard
+ - The right joystick controls the camera
  - Right trigger / w accelerates the skateboard forwards
+ - Left trigger / s deaccelerates the skateboard
  - The A button / space makes the character jump
  - The B button / shift activates a hard break